 You reveal their hunger for a fresh audience and delicious conversion rates on the demo call.
 It seems you are here to provide, but too many “hows” are running through your head:

 How do you build the tech needed to buy oRTB traffic?
 How to find the right traffic for your niche?
 How to buy and sell it at the best margin?
 How to let your clients bid on your supply alone?
-How to optimize their campaigns for the best performance, etc.
+How to optimize their ad spend, etc.

 Intro to a Programmatic Agency Business Model

-A programmatic agency business model is narrower than an all-around digital ad agency.
+A programmatic advertising agency business model is narrower than an all-around digital ad agency.

 First, it offers only programmatic advertising services to its clients.

-Second, the platforms they used to run campaigns are independent and do not belong to social networks or walled gardens, aka Google.
+Second, the platforms they use to run campaigns are independent and do not belong to social networks or walled gardens, aka Google.

-Third, it means they will be using programmatic platforms to run their campaigns.
-These tools aka demand-side platforms automate the media buying process with a real-time bidding protocol.
+Third, it means they are using programmatic buying platforms to run their campaigns.
+These tools, aka demand-side platforms, automate the buying process with a real-time bidding protocol.

-Why is There a Demand for MORE Programmatic Agencies?
+Why is There a Demand for MORE Programmatic Advertising Agencies?

-Now, programmatic makes up 84% of all digital display advertising spend, and it’s projected to grow by 87% in the nearest three years.
-Right now, the global programmatic market is valued at $47.47B and will rise to an unbelievable 0901.65B by the end of 2033.
+Now, programmatic makes up 84% of all digital display advertising spend, and it’s projected to grow by 87% in the next three years.
+Right now, the global programmatic advertising market is valued at $47.47B and will rise by 1,883.4 billion by 2035.

 The purpose of the programmatic agency?
 Brands turn to them because they don’t want to hire an in-house team and allocate resources to strategy development.
-They need a trusted partner who will spend their ad budget for them as effectively as possible.
+They need a trusted partner who will spend their budget on effective ad placement.

-As for you, money makers, running a programmatic agency means you will spend the client’s budget wisely, re-selling the traffic at a margin.
+As for you, money makers, running a programmatic agency means you will spend the client’s budget wisely, reselling the traffic at a margin.
 For that, you need an in-house demand-side platform, where you will be setting these markups.
-What’s more, there is another option to let your clients bid on traffic directly, minimizing your human resource involvement.

-All this is possible even on a budget if you follow the steps below.
+All this is possible even on a budget if you apply coherent digital strategies and follow the steps below.

-Step #1: Define Your Ad Agency’s Niche and Find Your First Clients
+Step #1: Define Your Niche in Digital Marketing and Find Your First Clients

-So, if you’re wondering how to start a programmatic agency from scratch, I’d strongly recommend you retrieve specialization first.
+So, if you’re wondering how to start a programmatic agency from scratch, we’d strongly recommend you acquire specialization first.
 The landscape here is no less competitive than a League of Legends match, so it will be best to narrow down your niche first and expand your offerings later.

-What Can Be the Niche for a Programmatic Agency?
+What Can Be the Niche for a Programmatic Advertising Agency?

 It’s smart to base your strategy around a specific advertising vertical, programmatic channel, or ad format.
 Let me cite some examples.

-Programmatic channels are regular web, in-app, connected TV, or trending programmatic audio and digital out-of-home.
+Programmatic channels are regular web, in-app, connected TV, trending programmatic advertising, audio, and digital out of home.
 Establishing yourself as a DOOH programmatic agency sounds much more intriguing, huh?

-At last, differentiation by ad formats implies focusing on just one ad format.
+At last, differentiation by ad formats implies that among dozens like digital out of home, connected TV, or native advertising, you focus on just one.
 You can say you only deliver clicks with push and pop ads or drive installs with mobile playables and interstitials.

 Remember: the client who’s easy to draw is not the only one to come.
 Yet, if the clients you might have by word-of-mouth match your expertise, you can base your niche on their needs and start looking for similar brands with success cases at your fingertips.

-If word-of-mouth doesn’t work, contact your potential niche clients on Linkedin.
-Research how their brands might benefit from programmatic and convey its value to them.
+If word-of-mouth doesn’t work, contact your potential niche clients on LinkedIn.
+Research how their brands might benefit from programmatic technology, convey its value to them and explain how your product might maximize roi and boost campaign effectiveness.

-They shouldn’t necessarily be large brands: keep a close eye on smaller but growing companies and try to predict what they will need in 6 months, a year, and even 2-3 years.
+They shouldn’t necessarily be large brands: keep a close eye on smaller ones with potential for business growth and try to predict what they will need in 6 months, a year, and even 2-3 years.
 If you find the sweet spot, they’ll forever be yours.

 Media Buyer

-A media buyer is at the heart of your operations.
-They will handle buying media space, launching campaigns and be responsible for ensuring your clients' ads are viewed by the right audiences at the right time.
+A media buyer is at the heart of your digital advertising agency.
+They will handle programmatic advertising space, launching campaigns, and be responsible for ensuring your clients' ads are viewed by the right audiences at the right time.

 Account Manager

-An account manager will liaise between your programmatic agency and clients.
+An account manager will liaise between your programmatic advertising services and clients.
 They will be responsible for managing client relationships, understanding their needs, and ensuring these needs are communicated effectively to the media buying team.

 Ad Operations Specialist